shiyamsundar-k/dotnetcore-hello-world/README.md

 ## Installation

-First download and install <a href="https://www.microsoft.com/net/download/core">the .NET Core installation package</a> for Windows, Linux of macOS.
+First download and install <a href="https://www.microsoft.com/net/download/core">the .NET Core SDK</a> for Windows, Linux of macOS.
 After that install the dependencies and run the compilation script:

 ```
 $ dotnet restore